Last Updated: 03/19/2019

 Preliminary Design: 2016-2019

-City committees will review the project geometry at the following public meetings:
+City committees reviewed the project geometry at the following public meetings:

 30% Design - Fall 2018